 Difference Between Box Spread and Iron Condor

-- Iron condor on another hand is a neutral strategy that is also not suitable for beginners.
-It too has four transactions involved.
+- Iron condor, on the other hand, is a neutral strategy that is also not suitable for beginners.
+It, too, has four transactions involved.
 It is a credit spread where upfront credit is received.
 This is used when we are in an assumption that there will be very little movement of the price of the security.

 - The prime advantage of this spread is that very low risk is associated with it since it is used to earn a minimal profit.